About The Program

 Light the World! will not operate its summer institute in 2021.

 Light the World! was founded (with the support of Lilly Endowment Inc.) to help young students better understand how faith and theology relate to their everyday lives.
 It will help them think about where they are being called.
 We also hope students will be invigorated by a taste of college life that is enriching, challenging, and joy-filled.

-Students will spend significant portions of morning, afternoon, and evening activities in their small groups of 10 or so, each led by two Catholic University college students who are themselves models of faithful excellence in action.
+Students will spend portions of the day in the large group for presentations as well as in their small groups of 7 or so, each led by two Catholic University college students who are themselves models of faithful excellence in action.
 Though students learn from experts, they also learn from and support one another in small group discussions and activities.